featherbear/UNSW-COMP6443/blog/content/post/report/report1.md

 - Perform heuristic analysis of file contents; however this may be resource intensive and will not guarantee safety
 - Limit access and methods on the uploaded file

+---

+# Marking Feedback

+Mark: 11.9/12.5

+1. Clear effort in formatting and making the findings clear, concise and easy to understand.
+Effectively leverages colour to make the vulnerability impact pop out from the page for the reader.
+2. Great summary at the start of the report that lists the most critical vulnerabilities to make it easy for an business executive to easily determine what they should focus on.
+3. Solid referencing and provides extra resources/links in the remediation to further assist developers in making remediation as easy as possible.
+In the case where their own tools have been written, they have also been provided in case the business wishes to replicate the tester's methodology.
+4. Effectively states the business impact - takes the discussions one step further than "_we got full control_" and states what that means to the business e.g. "_stolen company data could result in an irreversible financial loss_".
+Perfect - this is really important in real life.
+5. On the whole findings were written well.
+I am going to specifically mention a few as opportunities for improvement.
+The directory listing finding on page 16 has proof of concept steps missing.
+To reproduce, `haas` needs to be used to access `kb`.
+Details like those on page 34 could have been handy or a screenshot to demonstrate the issue.
+This level of detail for a POC would make it hard to reproduce alone.
+In general, some other minor examples where a little more information could have helped do exist.
+For example the weak password finding could include which accounts were compromised to indicate they need to be updated.
+6. Super minor and more as a learning opportunity - you could tighten the vulnerability classification.
+Sometimes the report states "low impact" and others are "medium risk".
+In industry, risk and impact are very different.
+Likelihood x Impact = Inherent Risk.
+Sticking to impact would be fine 🙂